ds-modules/curriculum-guide/README.md

-# Welcome to the DataHub Guide!
+# Welcome to the DSEP Guide!

 ## What is this site?